Bulgarian Carrot vs Habanero: Heat, Flavor & Key Differences

 The gap between these two peppers is not subtle.
 The Bulgarian Carrot's position in the hot pepper range tops out at 30,000 SHU - a respectable burn, but one that sits roughly 3-10 times hotter than a Fresno chili depending on the specific pod.
 That's manageable heat most people can eat without distress.

 The habanero is a different category entirely.
 At 100,000-350,000 SHU, it lands firmly in the extra-hot upper bracket - up to 35 times hotter than a Fresno at peak intensity.
-This is not background warmth; it's a full-face burn that lingers.
+This is not background warmth.
+It's a full-face burn that lingers.

 The burn character differs too.
 Bulgarian Carrot delivers a relatively clean, front-of-mouth heat that builds moderately and fades without much persistence.
-The habanero, as a C. chinense species, carries capsaicin compounds that bind aggressively to TRPV1 receptors - the science behind why that deep throat heat persists explains why habanero burn can linger for 20-30 minutes.
+The habanero, as a C. chinense species, carries capsaicin compounds that bind aggressively to TRPV1 receptors, the science behind why that deep throat heat persists explains why habanero burn can linger for 20-30 minutes.

 For context: a 5,000 SHU Bulgarian Carrot sits near the lower jalapeño range, while a 350,000 SHU habanero approaches the base of super-hot territory.
-These two peppers are not interchangeable on heat alone - swapping one for the other without adjustment will either disappoint or destroy a dish.
+These two peppers are not interchangeable on heat alone, swapping one for the other without adjustment will either disappoint or destroy a dish.

 Flavor Profile Comparison